maxgollaher/startup/README.md

 For this deliverable, I created a MongoDB database to store data as opposed to static objects in the server.

 - [x] **MongoDB Atlas database created** - done!
-- [x] **Endpoints for data** - Every endpoint interacts the the DB and stores/updates the data in MongoDB.
+- [x] **Endpoints for data** - Every endpoint interacts with the DB and stores/updates the data in MongoDB.
 - [x] **Stores data in MongoDB** - done!